AlisaK13003/leetcodeSolutions/README.md

 my leetcode solutions

-seperated by coding language, but i mainly use javascript anyway
+seperated by programming languages, but i mainly use javascript anyway